Sonnet 276

 And too, the very reasons I should write.

-To drown these thoughts in sad despairing ink,
+To drown such musings in despairing ink,

-Beneath a mighty shadow, what to think;
+Beneath that mighty shadow, what to think,

 That on your sweetness I did so accrue,

-A ledger proud to meet him face to face;
+A ledger proud, to meet him face to face;

 Without your love, what would my words be worth,